Hindu

 Christian

-- [1905] Professor and preacher Samuel Satthianadhan was to give a series of lectures at the Pacific Theological Seminary in Berkeley.
+- [1905 ★] Professor and preacher Samuel Satthianadhan was to give a series of lectures at the Pacific Theological Seminary in Berkeley.
 He had lectured at Harvard, Yale, and Princeton, and was to lecture at Stanford Memorial Church on "what the Christian missions have done for India."
-[SF Chronicle, Dec 16 1905, p3, "East Indian to Preach in the Stanford Church"]
+On his speech at the First Presbyterian Church in Berkeley on December 14 (under the auspices of the Pacific Theological Seminary), he discussed the Rig Deva, describing them as manmade, unlike the Bible.
+[SF Chronicle, Dec 16 1905, p3, "East Indian to Preach in the Stanford Church"] [SF Chronicle, 16 Dec 1905 evening edition, p2, "Hindooism Inferior to Bible"]

 - [1913] Akhay Kumar Mozumdar launched Christian Yoga churches in Berkeley, Oakland, Alameda, and San Francisco.
 Christian Yoga appeared to be a syncretic Hindu/Christian mashup, combining belief in the divinity of Christ and reincarnation.
 The newspapers covered his speech in Oakland, covering South Asian migration and his church, on March 10, 1913 at the Christian Yoga Center at 570 24th Street, Oakland.
 (SF Call, May 11 1913, p23, "No Hindu Peril in U.S., He Says")